 - safety and efficacy

 - acute and long term outcomes

 - ease of use

 - price

 - physician, hospital and clinic acceptance

 - third-party reimbursement

-Large competitors in the ambulatory cardiac market include companies that sell standard Holter monitor equipment such as GE Healthcare, Philips Healthcare, Mortara Instrument, Inc., Spacelabs Healthcare, Inc. and Welch Allyn Holdings, Inc., which was acquired by Hill-Rom Holdings, Inc. Additional competitors, such as BioTelemetry, Inc., offer Holter and event, and mobile telementry monitors, and also function as service providers.
-These companies have also developed other patch-based mobile cardiac monitors that have recently received FDA and foreign regulatory clearances.
-For example, LifeWatch AG, which was acquired by BioTelemetry in July 2017, received FDA clearance and CE mark for its mobile cardiac telemetry monitoring patch in January 2016 and December 2015, respectively.
-In addition, in July 2016, BioTelemetry, Inc. announced FDA clearance for its own patch-based mobile cardiac telemetry monitor and in April 2016 BioTelemetry acquired the ePatch extended cardiac monitor through its acquisition of the ePatch division of DELTA Danish Electronics Light and Acoustics.
+Large competitors in the ambulatory cardiac market include companies that sell standard Holter monitor equipment such as GE Healthcare, Philips Healthcare, Mortara Instrument, Inc., Spacelabs Healthcare, Inc. and Welch Allyn Holdings, Inc., which was acquired by Hill-Rom Holdings, Inc. Additional competitors, such as BioTelemetry, Inc., offer Holter and event, and mobile telemetry monitors, and also function as service providers.
+These companies have also developed other patch-based cardiac monitors that have received FDA and foreign regulatory clearances such as ePatch and MCOT Patch.
 There are also several small start-up companies trying to compete in the patch-based cardiac monitoring space.
 We have seen a trend in the market for large medical device companies to acquire, invest in or form alliances with these smaller companies in order to diversify their product offerings and participate in the digital health space.
-For example, in 2014 Medtronic plc acquired Corventis, Inc. Future competition could come from makers of wearable fitness products or large information technology companies focused on improving healthcare.
-For example, Apple Inc. recently added capability to measure non-continuous ECG on its watch platform and to alert users to the potential presence of irregular heart beats suggestive of asymptomatic Atrial Fibrillation.
+Future competition could come from makers of wearable fitness products or large information technology companies focused on improving healthcare.
+For example, Apple Inc. recently added capabilities on its watch platform to measure non-continuous ECG and to alert users to the potential presence of irregular heartbeats suggestive of asymptomatic atrial fibrillation.
 These competitors and potential competitors may introduce new products that compete with our Zio service.
 Many of our competitors and potential competitors have significantly greater financial and other resources than we do and have well-established reputations, broader product offerings, and worldwide distribution channels that are significantly larger and more effective than ours.
 If our competitors and potential competitors are better able to develop new ambulatory cardiac monitoring solutions than us, or develop more effective or less expensive cardiac monitoring solutions, they may render our current Zio service obsolete or non-competitive.
-Competitors may also be able to deploy larger or more effective sales and marketing resources than we currently have.
-Competition with these companies could result in price cutting, reduced profit margins and loss of market share, any of which would harm our business, financial condition and results of operations.
+Competitors may also be able to deploy larger or more effective sales and marketing resourc